 Now you know the basics of everything from what’s a webinar, how to make a webinar, and the webinar conferencing software you will need to host a webinar.

-If you’re ready to start creating webinars that educate and captivate your audience regardless of industry or profession, make sure you keep the following webinar hosting best practises in mind:
+If you’re ready to start creating webinars that educate and captivate your audience regardless of industry or profession, make sure you keep the following webinar hosting best practices in mind:

 - Pick the right webinar tool.
 This comes down to your budget, goals as well as features you want in your webinar hosting software.

 - Identify your goal.
 What are you trying to achieve with your webinar?
 What content does your audience care about?
 What are their pain points?
 Clarity on your goals is crucial above anything else.

 - Snoop on your competitors.
 How are your companies leveraging webinars?
 Take notes and think about what you can do differently or better with your webinars.

 - Promote your webinar.
 You’ve worked days, weeks (or even months) to create an awesome webinar.
 Let the world know about it!

 Did you enjoy this in-depth guide on webinars?
-What was your favourite tip?
+What was your favorite tip?
 What are you struggling with?
 Drop them in the comments below, and let’s talk about it!